TomLingham/Laravel-Searchy/README.md

 ## !!
-UMAINTAINED !!
+UNMAINTAINED !!
 This package is no longer maintained

 Please see [Issue #117](https://github.com/TomLingham/Laravel-Searchy/issues/117)